CanonicalLtd/maas-docs/src/en/intro-about-maas.md

 For a small setup, it is typical to have a single region controller and a single rack controller.
 In addition, both can reside on the same system.
-This is easy to achieve by simply installing the `maas` software package.
+This is easy to achieve by simply installing the `maas` metapackage.
 It is only worth having multiple region and rack controllers if you need to organise your nodes into different subnets and you want high availability and/or load balancing.
+Consideration of DHCP is recommended if your network is already providing this service.